National Water Safety Forum

 What are the key drowning statistics across the UK and communities?

-• Males continue to be over-represented, with 83% of accidental fatalities.
+• Males continue to over represent, with 83% of accidental fatalities.

 How can I get involved?